MLeandr0/MLeandr0/README.md

-# Welcome my profile. :speech_balloon:
+# Welcome to my profile. :speech_balloon:

 ### -About me:

-I'm a begginer in this area of study, but I'm trying to improve as time pass by.
-So for now there is not much to see here yet, but I can still tell you about some of the programming languages I'm trying to improve or learn.
+I'm 21 years old and a student of Software Engineering.
+Right now I'm focusing on improving myself, while exploring my curiosity and creativity, and always open to new challenges in some projects.
+Feel free to contact me!
+Unfortunately, for now, there is not much to see here yet, but I can still tell you about some of the programming languages I'm trying to improve or learn:

 ### -Programing languages that I already saw: